 In an effort to develop and improve relationships between Western Science and indigenous people, and as a result of a generous gift from the Shakopee Mdewakanton Sioux Community, HFHL has helped and organize an annual conference on Native American nutrition since Fall 2015 that draws researchers, government officials, funders and key people within various Native American communities.

-HFHL offers hands-on cooking courses for students and the general public.
-Cooking for Wellness courses are open to anyone looking for a simple budget-friendly guide to healthier, more flavorful meals at home.
-The interdisciplinary, experientia,l for-credit courses FScN 2001 & 2002 provide students the knowledge, critical thinking and technical skills necessary to make food choices based on nutritional, environmental, and local and global societal issues.
+HFHL offers a hands-on cooking course for students, and cooking classes for UMN staff and the general public.
+Cooking for Wellness classes are open to anyone who wants to learn the skills to prepare healthful, delicious whole food meals that are budget-friendly.
+The interdisciplinary, experiential student courses FScN 2001 (A Food Systems Approach to Cooking) & FSCN 2002 (Cooking on Student's Budget) provide students with the knowledge, critical thinking and technical skills necessary to make food choices based on nutritional, environmental, and local and global societal issues.

 Current and Long Term Objectives